DV

 What is the difference between JEPY and SPYI?

-JEPY (Defiance S&P 500 Enhanced Options Income ETF) tracks SPX with an options strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+JEPY (Defiance S&P 500 Enhanced Options Income ETF) tracks SPX with an options approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by Defiance ETFs and NEOS respectively.

 Can I hold both JEPY and SPYI?